-King Henry I was considered to be a harsh king but effective King.
-Medieval King Henry I put down the peasants rebellion led by Wat Tyler.
-English King Henry I was married to Matilda of Scotland on 11th November 1100 Read more about the King Henry I (Henri Beauclerc) >>
+Henry I was considered to be a harsh but effective King.
+Henry I put down the peasant's rebellion led by Wat Tyler Read more about the King Henry I *Henri Beauclerc *Reign 1100-1135 >>

-King William Rufus was the son of the famous Norman King William the Conqueror.
-William Rufus was an accomplished soldier in his own right but was let down by his lack of social skills and lack of morality and he had many enemies.
-Read more about the William Rufus | William II >>
+William Rufus was the son of the famous Norman King William the Conqueror. and was also an accomplished soldier.
+Read more about the William II *William Rufus Reign 1087-1100 >>

-The Norman Era in the medieval England began after the Norman Conquest of 1066 in which William the Conqueror defeated King Harold of England to become the new king.
+The Norman Era in medieval England began after the Norman Conquest of 1066 in which William the Conqueror defeated King Harold of England to become the new king.
 Thus he was the first Norman king of England and with this conquest began the high medieval times in England.
 After him, his son William Rufus became the king of England.

 The Norman period began in England after the Conquest of 1066 which also triggered the era of high medieval times.
 This era was to last till the death of King John in 1216.
 William the Conqueror, the first Norman king, died in 1087 and William Rufus became the next king who ruled until 1100.
 The Norman dynasty was succeeded by the Angevins in 1154.

 The first Norman king of England was William the Conqueror who ruled from 1066 to 1087.

 William the Conqueror was the Duke of Normandy who launched the Norman invasion of England in 1066.
 His invasion of England brought an end to the Anglo-Saxon rule of England and ushered in a new era of Norman rule.